Thomas Scott-Ellis, 8th Baron Howard de Walden

 Thomas Evelyn Scott-Ellis, 8th Baron Howard de Walden, 4th Baron Seaford (9 May 1880 – 5 November 1946) was an English peer, landowner, writer and patron of the arts.

-Howard de Walden was also a powerboat racer who competed for Great Britain in the 1908 Summer Olympics.
+Lord Howard de Walden was also a powerboat racer who competed for Great Britain in the 1908 Summer Olympics.

 Early life

 Thomas Ellis was born in London on 9 May 1880, the only son of the 7th Baron Howard de Walden and Blanche Ellis (née Holden), daughter of William Holden the co-heir of Palace house, Lancaster.
 He was baptised with the name of Thomas Evelyn Ellis, and was known within his family as "Tommy".
 Educated at Eton College and the Royal Military College, Sandhurst, in 1917 he assumed the surname Scott-Ellis by Royal Licence.

 Military career

 Commissioned into the 10th Hussars as a second-lieutenant on 19 April 1899, and honorary colonel of the Royal Scots Fusiliers, he saw active military service in the Second Boer War and was promoted to lieutenant on 1 April 1900.
 Following the end of that war, he retired from active service in August 1902.
 He was appointed a captain (supernumerary) in the 2nd County of London Yeomanry (Westminster Dragoons) on 13 September 1902.
 Scott-Ellis resumed active military service during World War I, being promoted Major in the Royal Tank Corps.